+In this article you’ll find out guide about Best Shoes for Plantar Fasciitis.
 In addition to selecting a new pair of sneaks, stretches and foot strengthening are essential to your recovery.
 Remember that in all likelihood, old shoes represented just one of several factors that led to the manifestation of plantar fasciitis.
 That said, looking into appropriate footwear, with solid arch support, is a good initial step, especially as you recover and avoid the future re-injury of your plantar fascia.

 There are a lot of great walking and running shoes aimed at plantar fasciitis, so let’s narrow our focus down to just the ones that other podiatrists have recommended to their patients.
 Scott Oconor DPM, who practices out of central Illinois has provided these recommendations and helpfully broken them down by arch size, a key factor you should consider when choosing your shoe.
 You might be thinking though, “why is arch support relevant to heel pain?”
 In fact, the reason plantar fasciitis results in heel pain is because an improperly supported arch tugs at the heel tearing the connective tissues overtime.
 Dr. Michael King, the immediate past president of the American Podiatric Medical Association reports that many individuals try heel inserts, but that more or less misses the point.

 |”Heel cushions have little effect.
 It’s an arch problem, not a heel problem.”
 Michael King DPM

 Before reviewing the following guide, pause a second to consider your unique foot type.
 What arches do you have?
 If you’re not sure, you can measure your arch in less than a minute here.